 At Brightwork, we use AI to create summaries of articles because it is much faster than doing so manually.
 We recently added text to speech that is courtesy of Google Text to Speech based upon a neural network.
 Voice recognition is also, like writing software, undoubtedly useful, as is grammar checking.
 I am sent articles in different languages, which I could never read without a handy translator like Google Translate.
 But again, all of these things are narrow applications of AI.

 And they are all weak forms of weak AI.

 While I leverage these items, I never convince myself that the software I am using is intelligent or that it will be conscious, or like HAL will eventually lock me out of the spacecraft once it learns of my plans to unplug it.

-Instead, all of these technologies are running through an automated procedure, and unlike a sentient entity, it does not have any opinion on what it is doing because it is not alive and is merely aping its human instructions.
-Those instructions may be developed by a many-layered neural network, but this just means that the procedure has more layers, not that it is conscious and not that is learning.
+Instead, all of these technologies are running through an automated procedure.
+Unlike a sentient entity, it does not have any opinion on what it is doing because it is not alive and is merely aping its human instructions.
+A many-layered neural network may develop those instructions, but this means that the procedure has more layers, not conscious, and not learning.
 And we were not any closer to creating HAL just because we have more sophisticated automated procedures.

-The more exposure one attains into each case study, much like learning a magicians’ tricks, the more explainable the behavior becomes.
-“Learning” not a very accurate term when describing neural networks, and it anthropomorphizes something that is not conscious to be something conscious.
+The more exposure one attains to each case study, much like learning a magicians’ tricks, the more explainable the behavior becomes.
+“Learning” not a very accurate term when describing neural networks, and it anthropomorphizes something that is not conscious of being something conscious.
 “Identification” is a far more accurate description of what is happening than “learning.”